 Global retailer translation case study

-Better Languages worked with Mothercare between 2006 and 2018 on a wide range of projects.
+Better Languages worked with global retailer Mothercare between 2006 and 2018 on a wide range of translation projects.
 We translated their full range of own brand products into 15 languages.
 Translations included clothing labels, packaging, and product leaflets.
 We also translated user guides, marketing materials, HR files, and technical documents.
 We also provided typesetting services.
 Our team provided Arabic and Farsi as outlined EPS files.
 We typeset them using the Middle Eastern versions of InDesign and Illustrator.
 This resulted in accurate display of both Arabic and Farsi characters on artwork.

 Global retailer translation